missionpinball/mpf-docs/install/windows.rst

 Help Needed!
 ------------

 MPF is a community project that is created, maintained, supported, and documented by volunteers in their spare time.
 At this time, we do not have any Windows users who are able to help us test and update these instructions.
-If you are a Windows and can figure out how to get MPF installed on Windows, please help us out by updating these instructions.
+If you are a Windows user and have any updates, additions, or corrections, please help us out by updating these instructions.

 Remove prior versions of MPF
 ---------------------------